HenryXi/css/README.md

 # Front End tutorial
-There are lot of technologies in Front End.
+There are lots of technologies in Front End.
 In this tutorial I will show you how to use common page front-end technology.
-Hope these blog help you
+Hope these blogs help you.

 **Javascript & JQuery**